-In this comparison, we'll walk you through the pros and cons of the two platforms.
-We'll outline the functionality and the pricing models for each platform and even offer a simple framework to understand when to use each platform for data management.
+In this comparison, you'll understand the pros, cons, functionality and pricing models for each ETL solution -- plus you'll get a simple framework to understand when to use each platform based on your data integration strategy.

-The two most common use cases for data integration tools are 1) analytics, and 2) automation.
+The two most common use cases for data integration are:

 Data integration solutions make it simple to extract data from APIs, databases, and files to then load the data into your data warehouse for business intelligence.

-When using data for analytics use cases, data engineers leverage an ETL tool to load data from SaaS applications into Snowflake, Google BigQuery, Amazon Redshift, PostgreSQL or SQL Server.
+When using data for analytics, data engineers leverage an ETL tool to load data from SaaS applications into Snowflake, Google BigQuery, Amazon Redshift, PostgreSQL or SQL Server.
 From there, teams can build dashboards for better corporate decision making.